MONITOR LIZARDS

 All monitor lizards have a tapered head, visible ear openings, a long and slender neck, eyelids, round pupils and powerful jaws.
 The tail of most monitor lizard species is about two thirds its body length.
 Unlike most so-called cold-blooded animals, monitor lizards have a high metabolic rate.
 They burn a lot of energy rapidly.
 Some species burn up as much energy as mammals.
 Monitor lizards are nor prey for animals such as leopards because their skin is too thick.

-Monitor lizards have forked tongues which they use for smelling.
-Their sense of smell is so acute they can determine from a long distance whether a snake is poisonous or non-poisonous, or whether another monitor in the area is male or female, resident or nonresident by detecting a few chemicals in the air or by sampling their tracks.
+Monitor lizards have long forked tongues that are used for "smelling" and chemoreception.
+They are similar to but not identical to snakes' tongues.
+The sense of smell of monitor lizards is so acute they can determine from a long distance whether a snake is poisonous or non-poisonous, or whether another monitor in the area is male or female, resident or nonresident by detecting a few chemicals in the air or by sampling their tracks.

 Monitor lizards have unblinking eyes and superb vision.
 They can determine if an object in the sky at a great distance is threatening or nonthreatening.
 One scientist saw a young monitor lizards racking a plane traveling at 35,000 feet.